PcapPlusPlus/pcapplusplus.github.io/docs/dpdk.md

 DPDK provides packet processing in line rate using kernel bypass for a large range of network interface cards.
 Notice that not every NIC supports DPDK as the NIC needs to support the kernel bypass feature.
 You can read more about DPDK in [DPDK's web-site](https://www.dpdk.org/) and get a list of supported NICs [here](http://core.dpdk.org/supported/).

-As DPDK API is written in C, PcapPlusPlus wraps its main functionality in easy-to-use C++ classes which should have minimum impact on performance and packet processing rate.
-In addition it brings DPDK to the PcapPlusPlus framework and APIs so you can use DPDK together with other PcapPlusPlus features such as packet parsing and editing, etc.
+As DPDK API is written in C, PcapPlusPlus wraps its main functionality in easy-to-use C++ wrappers which have minimum impact on performance and packet processing rate.
+In addition it brings DPDK to the PcapPlusPlus framework and APIs so you can use DPDK together with other PcapPlusPlus features such as packet analysis, etc.

 ## Table of contents
 {: .no_toc .text-delta }